There are several things that a small business owner or operator should consider before signing a California commercial lease agreement.

 Beyond the carrier name(s), it’s worth finding out what the physical connections to the building are.
 For example, is the building being served by fiber optic cable?
 Is fiber service planned?
 Fiber is the fastest form of internet service.

 It’s also worth asking whether more than one carrier services the building.
-This is important if doubling up on internet connections is being considered.
+This is important if doubling up on internet connections (redundant service) is being considered.

-There are many other details that can be a part of a commercial lease.
-These include: the lease term; the number of allocated parking spaces; what happens in the event of the sale of the property; the option to renew; what would cause part or all of the security deposit to be withheld; access hours; signage; pets; etc.
+Many other details can be a part of a commercial lease.
+These include the lease term; the number of allocated parking spaces; what happens in the event of the sale of the property; the option to renew; what would cause part or all of the security deposit to be withheld; access hours; signage; pets; etc.

 A real estate attorney can help with many of these types of details.